Peace Mala: Peace Mala bracelet

 A Peace Mala is a symbolic bracelet used to promote the message of the Golden Rule of mutual respect recognised by many spiritual paths.
-It consists of 16 beads, forming a double rainbow, which represent Christianity, Buddhism, Sikhism, Islam, Judaism, Baháʼí, ISKCON, Zoroastrianism, Tribal and Native Religions, Jainism, Earth religions, Taoism, Hinduism and Yungdrung Bön.
+It consists of 16 beads, forming a double rainbow, which represent Christianity, Buddhism, Sikhism, Islam, Judaism, Baháʼí, ISKCON (a sect of Hinduism), Zoroastrianism, Tribal and Native Religions, Jainism, Earth religions, Taoism, Hinduism and Yungdrung Bön.
 The central iridescent clear crystal bead is intended to represent the wearer and whatever path they follow; it also represents the cosmos, emphasising the "interconnectedness of everyone and everything".
 There are two knots on the elastic thread: one symbolising the wearer's uniqueness and the other intended as a reminder that how people behave affects others.
 The final crystal bead represents unity, harmony, and peace.

 Registered office

 On 18 August 2004, the Peace Mala Registered Office was officially opened during a ceremony attended by the Lord Mayor and Consort of the City of Swansea.
-The office is used as a base for Peace Mala activities including workshops and public talks.
+The office is used as a base for Peace Mala activities, including workshops and public talks.

 Attached to the office is a peace garden which contains a shrine to Saint Francis of Assisi, Buddhist statues and prayer flags, a miniature Zen-style stone garden and water features.
 It also contains a tree area which has been blessed in a ceremony led by Witches, and Druids.
 There is also a tranquil area facing Mecca, which is dedicated to the Muslim faith.